-The connection between groups and group blogs on the Commons may not be that intuitive.
+The connection between groups and group sites on the Commons may not be that intuitive.
 Groups already come with an arsenal of tools, each of which may be configured to generate email notifications when activity occurs, or batched into daily or weekly digests.
 To review, here’s a summary:

 - Forums – discussion threads, where members investigate topics, form opinions, post attachments, and tag content.

 Group admins can also set up a group blog, but it may not always be clear how that group blog fits into things.
-The “Visit Blog” option appears in the sidebar once a blog is attached to a group.
+The “Visit Site” option appears in the sidebar once a blog is attached to a group.
 Admins control the look and feel of the site, and are in charge of setting up a group permissions.
 In the Admin Tab, under Group Blogs, an admin of a group can determine the role code for their members.
 Here are the options:

 - Administrator – Somebody who has access to all the administration features.

 - Editor – Somebody who can publish posts, manage posts as well as manage other people’s posts, etc.

 - Author – Somebody who can publish and manage their own posts.

 - Contributor – Somebody who can write and manage their posts but not publish posts.

 - Subscriber – Somebody who can read comments/comment/receive news letters, etc.

 Admins can also control site privacy by selecting one of the following: